Skip to main content

 Confidence comes from running a repeatable cash system, not from chasing one tool.
 Keep your decisions tied to three buckets you control: liquidity, growth cash, and long-term reserves.

 Write and date a one-page policy that defines each bucket, who can move money, and what pauses transfers out of liquidity.
-Use explicit placeholders you can verify in your own setup, such as [liquidity floor], [tax reserve rule], and [minimum cash-access window].
+Set the liquidity floor, tax reserve rule, and minimum cash-access window only after verifying them against your finance records and policy documents.
 If cash might be needed before that access window, keep it in liquidity.

 Each week, reconcile expected inflows, due dates, and current balances; if they do not align, treat that as a stop signal for new transfers out of liquidity.
 Each month, reallocate only cash above your verified liquidity floor and reserve rule, and only when you can tolerate access delays and investment risk.
 If a delay would force borrowing or missed obligations, that cash is still operating cash.